jimburton/huffman-java/README.md

 required.
 This might be the English alphabet, some subset of that, or any collection of symbols.

-Say we have a 100KB file made up of repetitions of the letters "a" to "f".
+Say we have a 100KB file made up of repetitions of the letters 'a' to 'f'.
 We start by creating a frequency table:

 ![Frequency table](etc/images/ftable.png)